 Do you assume that what you have now is the best you can get?
 You might be wrong.
-There are countless business health insurance plans in Houston, and you might have overlooked one that can save you thousands.
+There are countless business health insurance plans in Texas, and you might have overlooked one that can save you thousands.

 Some studies have shown that health and wellness programs can slow the growth of healthcare costs by up to 15%.
 That number can increase as your employees take greater advantage of in-house gyms, meditation centers, and other wellness benefits.

 You can also save money with discount drug programs.
 Brokering deals with pharmacies can slash the cost of pharmaceuticals for you and your employees as well.